Fancy

 HotelRED 1501 Monroe St., Madison, Wisconsin 53711

-After a hugely successful event last year, FANCY is back!
-Get ready for a premium night out on the town -- a party that's dazzling, fun, all-inclusive, and charitable.
+press release: FANCY is back -- for the third year in a row!
+Get ready for a premium night out on the town -- a party that's dazzling, fun, and all-inclusive.
+This is Madison's PREMIER New Year's Eve celebration!
+Your ticket includes food, beverages, entertainment, party favors, and an evening of fun!
 Your ticket also gets you access to exclusive hotel rates at HotelRED.
 Stay with us and celebrate all night long!

 Your price of $105/person includes everything you need for a top-notch New Year's Eve: